 Dru currently resides in Canyon, Texas, where he is working toward completing his degree in agribusiness.

-Ian Hoeffner is a programmer and data analyst for SCIS and has been pivitol to the creation of the custom platforms used by our agents.
+Ian Hoeffner is a programmer and data analyst for SCIS and has been pivotal to the creation of the custom platforms used by our agents.
 Ian also serves as the Information Director for National Sorghum Producers where he manages several databases and applications as well as data processing to aid in policy related decisions.

 Ian comes from a technical background having been the Sr. Server Administrator for a mid-sized ISP based in West Texas where he managed all services ranging from E-mail to IP-TV systems.